Tommy-Nguyen-cpu/Tommy-Nguyen-cpu/README.md

 ---

 ## 🧰 Tech Stack
-Here are a few of my most commonly used tech stack!
+Here are a few of my most commonly used technologies (some, but most definitely not all)!

 **Languages:** Python, C#, Java, SQL, JavaScript
 **Frameworks & Libraries:** .NET, React, FastAPI, TensorFlow, PyTorch, Scikit-learn